Serviceable Available Market

 A business or product can realistically serve and capture revenue from, given its resources, capabilities, and market positioning.
 It represents the subset of the TAM accessible to the company, considering factors such as geography, customer demographics, product fit, and competition.

-SAM is the portion of the market that a company can target and effectively compete in to generate revenue and grow its business.
-Understanding and sizing the SAM is crucial for businesses to make informed strategic decisions about resource allocation, market-entry, and growth potential.
+It is the portion of the market that a company can target and effectively compete in to generate revenue and grow its business.
+Understanding and sizing it is crucial for businesses to make informed strategic decisions about resource allocation, market-entry, and growth potential.

 Understanding the Serviceable Available Market (SAM) is important for businesses for several reasons: